rhysinward/Mexico_subsampling/README.md

 1. Data

-Contains some of the data (migration data has been excluded due to permissions) used for analysis that is:
+Contains some of the data (migration data and sequence data has been excluded due to permissions) used for analysis that is:

 * Sequence metadata (downloaded from GISAID 11th December 2021)
 * Sequence data